John Reppy: Scientific career

 Separately, work from Cornell physics laboratories has been used to test a theory of cosmic strings, hypothetical objects, which may have been important in the formation of galaxies, and may have arisen through "phase transitions" in a fraction of a second after the Big Bang.

 Awards

 Reppy is the recipient of numerous awards and honors, including the Fritz London Memorial Prize in 1981 and the NASA Distinguished Public Service Medal for leadership and support to the NASA microgravity fundamental physics program in 2000.
 Reppy is also a member of the National Academy of Sciences (1988).
+In 2025, the 2026 Oliver E. Buckley Prize was awarded to Reppy, David J. Bishop, Gwendal Fève and Michael James Manfra for "groundbreaking experiments that uncovered the role of vortices in the superfluid phase transition in helium films and observed anyonic braiding statistics of quasiparticles in the fractional quantum Hall effect, thus establishing the significance of topological excitations in two-dimensions."